| Chile Lakes Region Passions and Activities by Larry Larsen

 largest, depending who you talk you) natural lake in South America, and it's impressive.
 Small towns, many of which incorporate the word "Puerto" in their names, surround it.
 For

+the outdoors lover, there is plenty to do here.
 In 1854, efforts by the Chilean government to promote colonization resulted in German families moving to one of the most recognized towns in Chile, Puerto Varas.
 Architecture and

 food still reflect that influence in this area.
 In the years thereafter, additional small towns sprung up around natural ports, using the lake as the only means of transportation in the area.
+The beauty of the lake and its surroundings is immediately obvious.
+It's easy to imagine what the early day colonists must have felt in their small boats as we look

 at the forested shore line and contemplate their thoughts as they moved across the expanse of this lake using oars, the wind and, ultimately, steam for propulsion